Ajay Poshak

 HTMLElement: It provides metadata attributes like title, lang, translate, and user interaction elements like draggable, innerText, accessKey attributes.

 HTMLInputElement, HTMLBodyElement, HTMLFormElement: These elements inherit HTMLElement.
-HTMLInputElement deals with tag, HTMLBodyElement relates to tag, and HTMLFormElement corresponds to
+HTMLInputElement deals with <input> tag, HTMLBodyElement relates to <body> tag, and HTMLFormElement corresponds to <form> tag.

 Other interesting thing is that all these tags inherit from Object as well, so they get "plain object" methods like 'hasOwnProperty' available to them.